En Route (novel)

 En Route is a novel by the French writer Joris-Karl Huysmans and was first published in 1895.
 It is the second of Huysmans's books to feature the character Durtal, a thinly disguised portrait of the author himself.
 Durtal had already appeared in Là-bas, investigating Satanism.
-En Route and the two subsequent two novels, The Cathedral (La Cathédrale) and The Oblate (L'Oblat), trace his conversion to Catholicism, an experience which reflects the author's own.
+En Route and the two subsequent two novels, The Cathedral (La Cathédrale) and The Oblate (L'Oblat), trace his conversion to Catholicism, an experience that reflects the author's own.
 As Huysmans explained:

 "The plot of the novel is as simple as it could be.
 I've taken the principal character of Là-Bas, Durtal, had him converted, and sent him to a Trappist monastery.
 In studying his conversion, I've tried to trace the progress of a soul surprised by the gift of grace, and developing in an ecclesiastical atmosphere, to the accompaniment of mystical literature, liturgy, and plainchant, against a background of all that admirable art which the Church has created."